 For details, click here.

-Five months later, we thought it might be interesting to take measure of how TGT stock is doing now.
-Here’s a chart of what’s happened to it since Crista’s original September 1 article.
+More than a year later, we thought it might be interesting to take measure of how TGT stock is doing now.
+Here’s a chart of what’s happened to it since Crista’s original September 1, 2016 article.

-To be fair, TGT did break above that 70-to-76 trading range she mentioned, but it plateaued at 78, sank back to the low 70s, and has taken a sharp downturn since the calendar flipped to 2017.
-At 64, the stock is now at its lowest point in more than two years.
+To be fair, TGT did initially break above that 70-to-76 trading range she mentioned, but it plateaued at 78, sank back to the low 70s, and took a sharp downturn once the calendar flipped to 2017.
+The stock hasn’t traded higher than 63 since February.

-So, though it took a while to materialize, if you followed Crista’s advice to sell TGT stock five months ago, it’s looking like a good decision now.
+So, though it took a while to materialize, if you followed Crista’s advice to sell TGT stock late last year, it’s looking like a good decision now.
 TGT stock is headed in the wrong direction, and may still have greater depths to plumb.